jamescherti/minimal-emacs.d/README.md

                     :height 130 :weight 'normal :family "DejaVu Sans Mono")
 ```

 - Modify the `:family` value to specify a different font, according to your preference.
-You can replace it with, for example, "Iosevka Term", "Iosevka Term", "Inconsolata", "JetBrains Mono", "Source Code Pro", "Hack".
+You can replace it with, for example, "Iosevka Term", "Inconsolata", "JetBrains Mono", "Source Code Pro", "Hack".
 (The authors preferred font is "Iosevka Mono", medium weight.)
 - Modify the `':weight`' value to control the font thickness/boldness.
 It must be one of the following symbols: `'ultra-heavy`, `'heavy` (a.k.a. `'black`), `'ultra-bold` (a.k.a. `'extra-bold`), `'bold`, `'semi-bold` (a.k.a. `'demi-bold`), `'medium`, `'normal` (a.k.a. `'regular`, a.k.a. `'book`), `'semi-light` (a.k.a. `'demi-light`), `'light`, `'extra-light` (a.k.a. `'ultra-light`), or `'thin`.
 - Modify the :height value to set the font size, where 100 corresponds to 10 pt, 130 to 13 pt, and so on.

 On Linux, you can display a comprehensive list of all installed font families by executing the following command:
 ```
-fc-list : family | sort -u
+fc-list : family | sed 's/,/\n/g' | sort -u
 ```

 ### Which other customizations can be interesting to add?